Scenic Views

 Mermaid Ponds – Isolated, Tranquil Lava Rock Tidal Pools Great For Swimming and Sunbathing Read More »

-Mackenzie Park Sign Cliffs Scenic Views Scenic Views
+MacKenzie Park Sign Cliffs Scenic Views Scenic Views

 MacKenzie State Park – Excellent Hiking and Cliffside Sightseeing Among Crashing Waves and Whistling Trees